wp-plugins/allprowebtools-shopping-cart-ecommerce-tools/readme.txt

 * unlimited variations, categories, and attributes
 * Ticket product allows you to sell event tickets with a scannable QR code to verify authenticity.
 * Gift Certificate products allows customers to redeem online with a serial number or in your brick in mortar store via QR Code.
+* Star rating product review
+* Limit products to US customers only
+* Limit products to preset zip codes for pickup and delivery shipping options

 free chat support